dkgama707978-web/Induction-program-/README.md

 Day 4
+I went to the Gurudwara from 7:30 am to 8:00 am and meditated there.
+Had breakfast from 8:00 am to 8:30 am and then attended class from 10:30 am to 11:30 am.

 12:30pm to 2:00pm lecture by Dr. Arvind Dhingra (Director _ STEP & incharge _TAC)
 best motivational speech by arvind Dhingra

 2:00pm to 3:00pm lecture by Mr.Jasvir Singh sekhon(District resource person -STEM)

+Day 5

+I went to the Gurudwara from 7:30 am to 8:00 am and meditated there.
+Had breakfast from 8:00 am to 8:30 am

+10:30am to 11:30am BEEE lecture by Harminder Kaur

+11:30am to 12:30pm lunch break and 2:00pm to 4:00pm (TCC sem Hall) for ID card formation 8:00pm to 8:30pm dinner